cairo-book/cairo-book/src/ch99-02-01-abis-and-interfaces.md

 <span class="caption">Listing 99-4: A simple ERC20 Interface</span>

-## ABIs

-ABI stands for Application Binary Interface.
-ABIs gives a smart contract the ability to communicate and interact with external applications or other smart contracts.
-ABIs can be likened to APIs in traditional web development, which helps data flow between applications and servers.

-While we write our smart contract logics in high-level Cairo, they are stored on the VM as executable bytecodes which are in binary formats.
-Since this bytecode is not human readable, it requires interpretation to be understood.
-This is where ABIs come into play, defining specific methods which can be called to a smart contract for execution.

-Every contract on Starknet has an Application Binary Interface (ABI) that defines how to encode and decode data when calling its methods.

-In the next chapter, we are going to be looking into how we can call other smart contracts using a `Contract Dispatcher`, `Library Dispatcher`, and `System calls`.
+In the next chapter, we are going to be looking into how we can call contracts from other smart contracts using a _dispatchers_ and _syscalls_ .